rachel-lawrie/recipe_app_public/README.md

 ## Overview

 A user runs this script in their terminal.
-From the terminal, they can conduct the following actions by entering the relevant number:
+From the terminal, they can conduct the following actions by entering the relevant number or word:

 1. Create a new recipe
 2. View all recipes
 3. Search for a recipe by ingredient
 4. Update an existing Recipe
-5. Delete a Recipe
-   Type 'quit' to exit the program.
+   Delete a Recipe Type 'quit' to exit the program.

 ## Data Structures